 Many of these fake posts lead through to false listings within marketplaces such as Amazon and eBay or through what we know as rogue websites…

-These websites are designed and set up to deceive consumers who land on them, convincing that they are shopping on the official brand website.
-The layout, the style, the logo, and imagery, color coding and content is often a direct copy of that used on the official brands website, making it almost impossible for the untrained eye to identify it as being a rogue site.
+These websites are designed and set up to deceive consumers who land on them, convincing that they’re shopping on the official brand website.
+The layout, the style, the logo and imagery, colour coding and content is often a direct copy of that used on the official brands website, making it almost impossible for the untrained eye to identify it as being a rogue site.

 Counterfeiters using these methods to target unsuspecting shoppers are damaging customer confidence and brand reputation, which ultimately have an adverse effect on sales and revenue.
 The day has arrived when e-commerce companies can no longer afford to turn a blind eye.

 All forms of brand abuse have a negative impact on consumer trust, brand reputation and revenue.
 The importance of adopting a strategy which protects your brand and products online is essential.

 Have you just discovered that your brand is being abused or counterfeited online?
 Wondering how to develop your strategy to fight back?
 Find out more in our informative guide and take control of the situation today.